Description of the radar set, tactical-technical characteristics

 |antenna rotation:||5 rpm|

-The ARSR-4 (Air Route Surveillance Radar) is a coherent, three-dimensional, solid state, unattended, long rang surveillance radar operating in L–Band.
+ARSR-4 (Air Route Surveillance Radar) is a coherent, three-dimensional, solid-state, unattended, long rang surveillance radar operating in L-Band.
 The military nomenclature of the ARSR-4 is the AN/FPS-130.

 The ARSR-4 generates dual stacks of elevation beams for optimum time energy management.
 The wideband antenna with multiple and selectable receive beams (dual stacks of elevation beams) aid reducing false targets.
 The array-fed aperture provides azimuth sidelobes below -35 dB, and circular polarisation to enhance detection of aircraft in weather.